 Services PMI in the United States averaged 54.37 points from 2013 until 2021, reaching an all time high of 70.40 points in May of 2021 and a record low of 26.70 points in April of 2020.
 This page provides the latest reported value for - United States Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Services PMI in the United States is expected to be 58.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in the United States to stand at 52.00 in 12 months time.
+Services PMI in the United States is expected to be 54.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Services PMI is projected to trend around 50.80 points in 2022, according to our econometric models.